 General principles.
 The nature of light, electromagnetic spectrum.
 Reflection and refraction.

 Optics.
 Image formation, first-order optics.
 The perspective camera.
 Simplified cameras: weak-perspective and orthographic ones.
 Omni-directional cameras.
 Non-perspective distortion of pin-hole cameras.

 Elementary geometry and geometric modelling: Coordinate systems, transformations, basic curve, surface, and volume representations.

-Image synthesis techniques: Raycasting/raytracing (algebraic and numerical techniques), incremental image synthesis, volume rendering, geometric queries and algorithms, spatial data
+Image synthesis techniques: Raycasting/raytracing (algebraic and numerical techniques), incremental image synthesis, volume rendering, geometric queries and algorithms, spatial data structures.

 Modern GPU architectures.
 CPU versus GPU.
 Stream processing.
 Evolution of CPU and GPU architectures.
 Introduction to GPGPU (General Purpose Computing on GPU).

 Modern OpenGL.
 Incremental image synthesis, real time raycasting and raytracing for various visualization tasks.
 Design patterns for real-time software.

 Camera models.
 Feature detection in images.
 Pattern matching.
 Camera calibration.
 Stereo vision.
 Monocular vision.
 Simultaneous localization and mapping.
 Case studies in several application fields of computer vision.